 Aluminum, or aluminium, is the most abundant element in the earth’s crust making about 8% of the surface.
-Depending on where you are on the earth may dictate the way you spell the name.
 Aluminum is used for many things like wrapping your food before you put it on the grill, as an accent feature in your retro kitchen, as a railing on your boat, and even as a leveling product for walls and ceilings.
+Where you are on the earth may dictate the way you spell the name.
 But why are there two spellings for aluminum, and what’s the difference between them?

 Changing the Name of Aluminum

 The two spellings (aluminum vs. aluminium) can be attributed to the chemist who discovered the metal, Sir Humphry Davy.
 It was back in 1807 when the English chemist identified the 13th element on the periodic table which he first named aluminum as a nod to alumina which refers to the oxidation of aluminum and has been used since 1790 or so (even before the element was discovered and named).
 It was not until 1812 when Sir Humphry Davy was encouraged by his fellow chemists to propose a name change for the metallic element to “aluminium”, pronounced as [ al-yuh-min-ee-uhm ].
 Changing the name would allow for better conformity with other elements containing the -ium suffix such as sodium, potassium, and magnesium which Sir Humphry Davy was also charged with naming.
 This shift in spelling was widely accepted by chemists and writers and was then reflected in scientific journals and dictionaries re-enforcing the name of aluminium across the continent.